 Please leave all personal belongings with family or friends.
 There is no storage for these items at the Stubblefield Center.

 Cell phones are permitted, but please turn off the ringer before the ceremony begins.

 WHERE IS PARKING FOR THE CEREMONY?

 Parking at the Stubblefield Center is limited, so plan to arrive early.
 Guests may park in any UAFS parking lot.

 Each college will be represented by a faculty marshal carrying a sign with the college name in the line-up area.
 Graduates will line up behind the marshal/banner of their respective college (the college of each graduate is listed on his/her reader card).
 Those receiving bachelor degrees with honors are first, followed by others receiving bachelor degrees, then those receiving associate degrees and finally those receiving technical certificates.
 There will be a number of staff members present, so please pay attention to their directions.

 Graduates will march into the arena behind the banner of their respective college.
-The marshal will hand off the banner and lead the graduates to their seats, after leading the graduates through an honor guard of faculty.
+The marshal will hand off the banner and lead the graduates to their seats.
 The chairs will be in rows with a center aisle.
 Please move down and fill every chair, even if you have to cross the aisle.
 Please pay attention to the staff who will be assisting.
 Remain standing until the Chancellor asks all to be seated.

 WHAT IS A READER CARD, AND WHAT DO I DO WITH IT?

 Each graduate participating in the ceremony should pick up their reader card at the Records Office beginning May 6.
 On it are the student’s name, degree, college and honors if applicable.
 This will be given by the student to the reader as the student goes on stage to receive the diploma cover.
 The student’s name and degree will be read as he/she marches across the stage.